pingmurder/TheTapestry/README.md

 python win-discussion.py "Your discussion topic" --include-gpt --include-claude --include-gemini --include-ollama

 NOTE: there is a bug currently with ollama or MS CLI vs JSON output of ollama that will show destructured output in the console, that output is normal in the html and markdown output files.
+NOTE: the win-discussion.py script will work on Linux also currently, this may change with future updates